1987 Rugby World Cup: Statistics

 The tournament's top point scorer was New Zealand's Grant Fox, who scored 126 points.
 Craig Green and John Kirwan scored the most tries, six in total.

 Broadcasters

-The event was broadcast in Australia by ABC and by TVNZ in New Zealand as host broadcasters supplying their pictures to broadcasters around the world and in the United Kingdom by the BBC and in Ireland by RTE.
+The event was broadcast in Australia by ABC and by TVNZ in New Zealand as host broadcasters supplying their pictures to broadcasters around the world and in the United Kingdom by the BBC and in Ireland by RTÉ.